vfreitas-/angular-twitch-game-list/README.md

 Then it will open your browser with the application and show a cool console dashboard with analytic about the webpack generated bundles.

-For production, just you can generate the production bundle using:
+For production, you can generate the production bundle using:

 `npm run build:prod`